ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

     - :math:`C_{SQLNS} = 0.7`
     - :math:`C_{SQLNS} = 0`

-For scenarios that feature a scale-up and/or scale-down of one of the above interventions, intervention parameters should scale between the baseline and the scale-up or scale-down values according to :ref:`the algorithm described here <ciff_scale_up_algorithm>` that was used for phase I of the acute malnutrition simulation.
+For scenarios that feature a scale-up of one of the above interventions, intervention parameters should scale between the baseline and the scale-up values according to :ref:`the algorithm described here <ciff_scale_up_algorithm>` that was used for phase I of the acute malnutrition simulation.
+For scenarios that feature "zero coverage" of one or more of the above interventions, intervention coverage should immediately change from the baseline to the zero coverage values at the date that the intervention scale-up would have occured according to the algorithm linked above.
+Intervention parameters should remain at the zero coverage values for the remainder of the simulation.

 .. list-table:: Scenarios
   :header-rows: 1